 Saxton is a tiny borough located in the state of Pennsylvania.
 With a population of 715 people and just one neighborhood, Saxton is the 903rd largest community in Pennsylvania.
 Much of the housing stock in Saxton was built prior to World War II, making it one of the older and more historic boroughs in the country.

-When you are in Saxton, you'll notice that it is more blue-collar than most other communities in America.
-35.71% of Saxton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Saxton is generally considered to be a blue-collar town.
+35.71% of the Saxton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Saxton is a borough of professionals, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Saxton who work in teaching (12.50%), management occupations (12.50%), and sales jobs (6.70%).

-In terms of college education, Saxton is nearly on par with the US average for all cities of 21.84%: 20.08% of adults 25 and older in Saxton have a bachelor's degree or advanced degree.
+The percentage of adults in Saxton who are college-educated is close to the national average for all communities of 21.84%: 20.08% of the adults in Saxton have a bachelor's degree or advanced degree.

 The per capita income in Saxton in 2022 was $22,764, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $91,056 for a family of four.